Last updated: 2020-02-26 19:29:50PDF

 Function-as-a-service (FaaS) provides the capability to execute stateless, transient, event-triggered code directly in the cloud.

 FaaS is different from traditional application architectures.
 It provides an event-triggered operation method, where a function is not always running but triggered by an event when the event occurs, and the event is only handled once during one execution.
-Therefore, in the code of the function, only the handling flow for one event needs to be considered, and high-concurrency handling of many events is supported by the multi-instance function concurrency implemented by the platform.

 In order to support high concurrency, the SCF platform features automatic elastic scalability, which will launch more instances to handle event requests when high volumes of requests are received, and will reduce function instances (down to zero) when less or no requests are received.
 Therefore, in order to match the automatic scaling capability, the function code needs to be developed in a stateless manner, that is, the relevant state data is not retained in the running memory of the function or depended on when the function is executed multiple times.
 The state data of the function can be stored in external persistent storage services such as Cloud Memcached, TencentDB, and TencentDB for Redis.